 AP Computer Science A is intended for students in grades 9-12.
 However, students in grades 6-8 can take AP CSA to learn Java and software engineering concepts then take the AP CSA Exam in high school.
 It does not assume prior programming knowledge or experience with Java.
 While the course is designed for students of all levels of experience, it is recommended that students have taken at least an introductory computer science course.

-Up next, learn how to start a coding club at your high school.
+Your student might also be interested in learning how to start a coding club at their high school.

 Written by Jamila Cocchiola who has always been fascinated with technology and its impact on the world.
 The technologies that emerged while she was in high school showed her all the ways software could be used to connect people, so she learned how to code so she could make her own!
 She went on to make a career out of developing software and apps before deciding to become a teacher to help students see the importance, benefits, and fun of computer science.